-- Applications must include at least one current Harvard student at the time of submission, which can include undergraduates, graduates, postdoctoral fellows or clinical fellows, who will spend a period of time in India or Pakistan to test their proposed idea.
+- Teams must include at least one current Harvard student at the time of submission, which can include undergraduate students, graduate students, clinical fellows or postdoctoral fellows, who will spend a period of time in India or Pakistan to test their proposed idea.

 - Teams should have a Harvard faculty mentor to provide feedback, input and mentorship.